ashutoshmjain/homepage/_posts/2017-08-03-My-Command-Line-Cheat-Sheet.md

 - **Jump and Insert** A - move the cursor at the end of the current row.
 - **Jump Back and Insert** I - move the cursor to the start of current row and put you in insert mode..
 - **Spell Check** ]s, [s - I keep the a *Spell Checker* off till I really want to spell check.
 Thats cuz highlighted errors make me go ito the edit mode.
 When i turn it on, these commands move me foreard and backward to the highlighted words.
 Once there, I use *zg* to add the word to dictionary or *z=*to look for the available options.
+- **Delete line** dd - keep in mind that a line goes till you press enter.
+So on screen a line might look like a complete paragraph.
+- **Copy a line** yy - more of yanking under visual mode.
+- **Paste a line** p - whatever was previously yanked.

+>We can prefix a command with a number to ask vim repeat the command as many times.
+For example 10j will move down ten lines.
+This is very useful if you keep line numbering on..
 ## Command Mode
 As the name suggests, this is where big commands go.
 We invoke the command mode with colon (:), The cursor moves to the bottom of the screen and vim is waiting for you like a trained dog.
 Be careful, its a powerful dawg

-- :w - Save the file.
-Mix with q to save and quit.
+- **Save File**  :w -  Mix with q to save and quit.
-- :q - Quit without saving.
-Mix with ! to just abondon.
+- **Quit** :q - Quit without saving.
+Mix with ! to just abandon.
--
--
--
--
+- **Save and Quit**  :x (same as :wq)
+- **Invoke Spell Check** :setlocal spell
+> Notice the way we are mixing the commands.
+This happens a lot in vim.
+Multiple commands prefixed with a number become a powerful tool to accomplish a lot with few key strokes.
+That is what makes vim magical.
+## Visual mode
+I use visual mode only for selecting the text for copy.
+This modes invokes when we press v in normal mode.
+Then we can use movement keys (hjkl) (with prefix number) to select the text.
+Once text is selected, use y to yank (copy) the text , then use motion keys (hjkl) to move to the place where you want to paste and hit p.
+It looks mouthful but once we get used to it its fast and accurate.

 ## Plug-Ins

-There are thousands of plug ins for vim. vim.org is the legacy site for the list but its lot easier to look at vimawesome.com
+There are thousands of plug ins for vim. vim.org is the legacy site for the list but its lot easier to look at [vimawesome](http://vimawesome.com/)
-### gmarik/Vundle
+#### gmarik/Vundle
+[vundle](https://github.com/VundleVim/Vundle.vim) is a plugin to manage plugins.
+In previous world, vimmers had to download each plug in, put it in a specific directory and then let .vimrc know what to do with the plugin.
+With vundle, all that is gone.
+You don't even need to clone (or download) other plugins.
+Vundle does that for you.
+As you may have understood by now, most plugins live on github.
+Atleast the ones I use.
+So all you need to do is just add the name (Not github url) to the vim rc and run the command :PluginInstall.
+Vundle will go to the hub, clone the plug ins and put the scripts in required tree structure.
+And of course, update for you when ever you ask for :PluginUpdate.
+Here is how my .vimrc looks like.

+	set nocompatible
+	filetype off
+	set rtp+=~/.vim/bundle/Vundle.vim
+	call vundle#begin()
+	Plugin 'gmarik/Vundle.vim'
+	Plugin 'flazz/vim-colorschemes'
+	Plugin 'tpope/vim-fugitive'
+	Plugin 'godlygeek/tabular'
+	Plugin 'plasticboy/vim-markdown'
+	Plugin 'scrooloose/nerdtree'
+	Plugin 'vim-airline/vim-airline'

-### flazz/vim-colorschemes
+#### flazz/vim-colorschemes
-### tpope/Fugitive
+#### tpope/Fugitive
-### godlygeek/Tabulae
+Fugitive really makes git a thing for writers.
+Now we don't need to go out of vim (to shell command line) and add, commit or push as a separate operation.
+We can now do all these operations from with in the open vim file (post) without even specifiying the name of the file (duh).
+Here are the four basic commands
+- **Gwrite** add the current post to git
+- **Gcommit -m 'commit message'** This will add the post to the current branch.
+- **Gpush** - Thats it.
+Your post is now on Github and possibly on your blog.

+    	Important point : All the commands are starting with a capital letter.

+#### godlygeek/Tabular
-### plasticboy/vim-markdown
+#### plasticboy/vim-markdown
-### scrooloose/nerdtree
+#### scrooloose/nerdtree
-### vim-airline/vim-airline
+#### vim-airline/vim-airline

 # markdown